Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 The key string for each entry (e.g. `skey1`) is formed by serializing the key object.
 Strings get a simple `s` prefix.
 Other objects use more complex encodings, designed to allow numbers (floats and BigInts, separately) to sort numerically despite the kvStore keys sorting lexicographically.
 See Endo [encodePassable.js](https://github.com/endojs/endo/blob/master/packages/marshal/src/encodePassable.js) for details.
 Object references involve an additional kvStore entry, to manage the mapping from Object to ordinal and back.

-For weak stores, the collection manager also maintains database keys of the form `vom.ir.${vref}|${collectionID}`, where in this case `${vref}` is the vref of a virtual object, store, import, or remotable, and `${collectionID}` is the collection ID of a weak store in which the given vref is used as a key.
-This is to enable the collection manager to locate and remove collection entries whose keys are being garbage collected.
+For weak stores, the collection manager also maintains inbound-reference database keys of the form `vom.ir.${vref}|${collectionID}`, where in this case `${vref}` is the vref of a virtual object, store, import, or remotable, and `${collectionID}` is the collectionID of a weak store in which the given vref is used as a key.
+This enables the collection manager to locate and remove collection entries whose keys are being garbage collected.
 Note that mere presence or absence of such a key in the database is significant but the value associated with it is not.